 Hobbies and personal projects are a good litmus test that answers these questions.
 Pursuing an activity that is truly meaningful to you may (or may not) uncover dissonance between your work and your wants, which further determines your career path.

-Who knows – developing new skills through hobbies may lead to personal revelations that would encourage you to venture off the beaten path.
-Whether that means redirecting your career within your field or completely changing fields is a whole other story, but have no doubt that this change will be beneficial for you.
+Who knows – developing new skills through passion-driven hobbies may lead to personal revelations that would encourage you to venture off the beaten path.
+Whether that means redirecting your career within your field or completely changing fields is a whole other story, but do not doubt that this change will be beneficial for you.